microsoft/pxt-adafruit/docs/packages.md

 ## Publishing packages

 Packages can be published from the pxt command line.
-We are still sorting out the details.
+Check out [the docs](https://www.pxt.io/packages).

 ## Localizing packages